openshift/assisted-service/deploy/podman/README-disconnected.md

 ## Build/Deploy a Cluster

 At this point, you can now follow standard Assisted Installer workflows to create a cluster.
-Keep in mind that you will need to add your mirror registry certificate to the install_config as and _additionalTrustBundle_ well as add the _imageContentSources_ that define your mirror registry.
+Keep in mind that you will need to add your mirror registry certificate to the install_config as and _additionalTrustBundle_ well as add the _imageDigestSources_[^icsp_deprecated] that define your mirror registry.
 The process that you use to do this will vary based on if you are using the Assisted Installer Web UI, via all api calls, or using [aicli](https://github.com/karmab/aicli).

+[^icsp_deprecated]: For older versions of OpenShift, before 4.14, the name of the field for the mirror registry is
+    _imageContentSources_ instead of _imageDigestSources_.

 ### Using the Assisted Installer GUI